-We are finally starting to realize the extraordinary potential of the Internet of Things (IoT).
+We are finally starting to realize the extraordinary potential of the Internet of Things.
 In the early days, we were promised more data, deeper insights, greater efficiency and productivity.
 Now, connected devices are changing the way we live and work.
+Analysts estimate the IoT will drive services valued between $5-12 trillion by 2030, while more than 41 billion IoT devices are expected to be installed by 2027, up from 8 billion in 2019.

 The widespread adoption of IoT technologies will re-shape entire industries, including our own.
 This is because the data that is generated by the devices that are being deployed at scale enables us to challenge existing processes and business models and create new opportunities.
 However, digital transformation also involves risk.
 When we innovate, we are usually stepping into the unknown.

-However, the automotive industry is well established so insurers understand the risks before they underwrite them.
-The IoT, on the other hand, is evolving and that makes insuring it much more complicated.
-In this blog, I’m going to explore the relationship between the IoT and insurers, and what steps the technology industry needs to take to overcome the key issues.
+The IoT, on the other hand, is rapidly evolving and that makes insuring it much more complicated.
+In this blog, I’m going to explore the relationship between the IoT and insurers, and what steps the technology ecosystem can take to build trust and assurance in the devices powering the IoT.

 Insuring the IoT: Four Big Questions